ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 **Impact Client for Miniblox.io** is a fully standalone continuation of the discontinued **Vape for Miniblox** project by `7GrandDadPGN`.
 When the original client was deleted, **TheM1ddleM1n**, **DataM0del (aka RealPacket)**, and **ProgMEM-CC** rebuilt it from scratch — creating a modern, modular, and optimized exploit client framework for Miniblox. :trollface:

-> Designed for stealth, speed, and domination — with full dark-mode support and a slick Click GUI.
+> Designed for stealth, speed, and domination — with full dark-mode support and with a slick Click GUI.

 ---